roman-milk/roman-milk.github.io/bad-heather-revisited.md

  Heather flew into her arms, hugging her tight, and feeling tears in her own eyes.
 "You were gone so long, Mom."

  "Never again, baby.
 I'm sorry I left you two alone like that," Janice said softly.
-Report_Story #4